Constraining primordial black holes as dark matter using AMS-02 data: Conclusion

 \section{Conclusion}

 PBHs with $M_\pb\lesssim 10^{16}\,{\rm g}$ are anticipated to inject sub-GeV electrons and positrons into the environment through Hawking radiation.
 Hypothesizing a diffusion plus reacceleration model of propagation, we have computed the fluxes for different PBH masses.
 The results reveal that part of sub-GeV electrons and positrons can be accelerated to the GeV level, falling within the observational range of AMS-02.
 In this work, we utilized the flux of these GeV electrons and positrons to constrain the PBH abundance $f_\pb$ in the Milky Way using AMS-02 data.
 Employing Prop.
 6 in Tab. \ref{tab:1} and a solar modulation potential for $0.6\,{\rm GV}$, we have explored two cases involving monochromatic and log-normal mass distributions of PBHs.
-Consistent with the previous findings from Voyager 1 data in Ref. \cite{Boudaud:2018hqb}, our results also limits $f_\pb\ll 0.1$ for $M_\pb \lesssim 10^{16}\,{\rm g}$, largely ruling out the possibility of PBHs within this mass range as a significant contributor to DM.
+Our results limit $f_\pb\ll 0.1$ for $M_\pb \lesssim 10^{16}\,{\rm g}$, thus largely ruling out the possibility of PBHs within this mass range as a significant contributor to DM.
 We have also presented the constraints on $f_\pb$ with the remaining five sets of propagation parameters in Tab. \ref{tab:1}, demonstrating that different parameter choices do not significantly affect the results.
 Furthermore, while lower solar modulation potentials strengthen the limit on $f_\pb$, their impact is marginal within reasonable parameter space.

-{\bf Acknowledgements} This work is supported by the National Key R\&D Program of China (Grants No. 2022YFF0503304), the National Natural Science Foundation of China (12373002, 12220101003, 11773075), the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grant No. 2016288), and the Shandong Provincial Natural Science Foundation (Grant No. ZR2021MA021).
+{\bf Acknowledgements} This work is supported by the National Key R\&D Program of China (Grant No. 2022YFF0503304), the National Natural Science Foundation of China (Grants No. 12373002, 12220101003, 11773075), the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grant No. 2016288), and the Shandong Provincial Natural Science Foundation (Grant No. ZR2021MA021).

 {\bf Data Availability Statement} No Data associated in the manuscript.